hanabi/hanabi.github.io/other-conventions/BGA.md

 * Before you get overwhelmed, I think it is important to communicate right from the start that **most stuff will be the exact same as you are used to on BGA**.
 * Stuff like giving *Finesses*, giving *Bluffs*, paying attention to see that no-one on the team discards anything important, using good teamwork - all of this stuff is stuff you are already used to and it will carry over more or less exactly.

+### What's Different?

+* We will get into some specifics shortly.
+But in general, BGA conventions are more focused on **tempo** (getting cards played "right now") and **aggressive discarding**, while Hyphen-ated conventions are focused more on **orchestrating safe discards** and **absolute trust**.
+* Another general difference is when mistakes happen.
+On BGA, there is more wiggle room when someone makes a small mistake.
+In my group, even a small mistake can cause cascading failures, because everyone is strongly attuned to what everyone else is doing.

 ### A Note on the Conventions Themselves

 * On BGA, the "rules" or conventions by which people play are largely unwritten, and can change from game to game.
 But you'll almost certainly know what they are after having played a bunch of games.